spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/orders/managing-marketplace-orders.md

 You are taken to the *View Order: [order ID]* page.
 2. Scroll down to the desired shipment.
 3. Select the checkbox next to the products you want to change the state of.
 4. In the *Trigger all matching states of order inside this shipment* section, click **the next available state**.
-See [Marketplace and Merchant state machines feature overview](/docs/marketplace/user/features/202106.0/marketplace-order-management/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.html) for details on the available states.
+See [Marketplace and Merchant state machines feature overview](/docs/marketplace/user/features/{{ page.version }}/marketplace-order-management/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.html) for details on the available states.
 The page refreshes to show the message about the successful state change.
 In the *Trigger all matching states of order inside this shipment* section of the modified shipment, you can see the updated state.
 5. Repeat step 4 until you get the desired shipment state.

 To change the state of an item in the merchant order:

-In *List of orders*, click **View** next to the order possessing the items you want to change the state of.
+1. In *List of orders*, click **View** next to the order possessing the items you want to change the state of.
 You are taken to the *View Order: [order ID]* page.

-Scroll down to the desired item.
+2. Scroll down to the desired item.

-In the *Trigger event* column next to the desired product, click **the next available state**.
-For details on the available states, see [Marketplace and Merchant state machines feature overview](/docs/marketplace/user/features/202106.0/marketplace-order-management/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.html)).
+3. In the *Trigger event* column next to the desired product, click **the next available state**.
+For details on the available states, see [Marketplace and Merchant state machines feature overview](/docs/marketplace/user/features/{{ page.version }}/marketplace-order-management/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.html).
 The page refreshes to show the message about the successful state change.
 In the *Trigger event* column next to the product, you can see the **Cancel** button.

 ### Reference information: Changing marketplace order states